Jewish Gender and Women’s Studies

 - Two additional courses (6 credits) in feminist, gender, queer, or women’s studies, to be taken at Columbia University or Barnard College, chosen in consultation with the advisor.
 Credit is not given for courses taken outside JTS when a similar course is offered at JTS.

 - Senior/capstone seminar (3 credits, a List College course)

 Master of Arts Degree Requirements

-In addition to prerequisite courses and language courses required of all students in the Gershon Kekst Graduate School, 30 graduate credits are required, as follows:
+In addition to language courses required of all students in the Gershon Kekst Graduate School, 30 graduate credits (5000 level and above) are required:

-- One course in feminist or queer theory (3 credits) to be taken at any of the graduate schools in the Consortium Program and chosen in consultation with the advisor
+- One course in feminist or queer theory (3 credits) to be taken at any of the graduate schools in the New York Theological Consortium Program and chosen in consultation with the advisor.

-- Four elective courses (12 credits) in Jewish Gender and Women’s Studies
+- Five elective courses (15 credits) in Jewish Gender and Women’s Studies at JTS.

-- Three additional courses (9 credits) as a cognate area of concentration, selected in consultation with the advisor, from one disciplinary approach, area, or program.
-Courses that are cross-listed with Jewish Gender and Women’s Studies may be counted toward this cognate requirement.
+- Three additional courses (9 credits) as a cognate area of concentration, selected in consultation with the advisor, from one disciplinary approach, area, or on a theme.
+This requirement is met in part by Bible 5011 and RLC 5025 for students who have not been exempted.

-The master’s thesis (40 to 60 pages), ordinarily on a topic in the area of the cognate concentration, is written in consultation with the program chair and advisor, and under the supervision of an approved faculty member as an advisor or co-advisor.
+The master’s thesis (40 pages), ordinarily on a topic in the area of the cognate concentration, is written in consultation with the program chair and advisor, and under the supervision of an approved faculty member as an advisor or co-advisor.
 An alternative path may be permitted for creative artists who design a project (e.g., creative writing, or visual, musical, or performance arts) and enlist an appropriate JTS faculty member as advisor.
-For students who intend to teach, in consultation with the program advisor and two JGW faculty members, a comprehensive examination may be individually designed and taken to fulfill the capstone requirement.